Dalas121/Heir_2_The_Throne/README.md

 - Konrad starts with 0 recruits.
 In Phase 1 and Phase 2, he builds up his recruit list depending on which scenarios he chooses to play.
 - many Phase 1 and Phase 2 scenarios also give loyal companions as rewards, who're auto-recalled in each scenario and have custom dialogue.
 - Phase 3 scenarios focus on hindering Asheviere.
 For example, completing "Test of the Clans" might get rid of Asheviere's cavalry in the final confrontation.
-	- possibly also scenarios that buff up Li'sar? (who's a separate side, not under the player's control)
+	- possibly also scenarios that buff up Li'sar?
 - rewards can be given at the beginning of the scenario, at the end, in the overworld, or anywhere in between